6 Proven Social Media Strategies to Grow a Business in 2025

 Track What Works

-Pay attention with the social media analytics tools that platforms like Instagram, TikTok, and Facebook have available.
-They can tell you how many people saw your post, what percentage of those people engaged with it, and the demographics of the people who engaged with it.
+Use the analytics tools available on platforms like Instagram, TikTok, and Facebook.
+These tools can show you how many people saw your post, how many engaged with it, and details about the people who interacted with it.

 Micro A/B Testing